Our Board & Advisors

 Kevin Chandley, Treasurer

 Kevin has served on the NSC Board of Directors since 2009.
-He is currently a Vice President at MutualOne Bank.
+He is a retired Vice President at MutualOne Bank.
 Prior to that he held the position of Treasurer of the former Natick Federal Savings Bank where he was employed for twenty-six years.

-Arthur Fair III
+Arthur Fair III, Clerk

-Artie Fair is President and Treasurer of Fair & Yeager Insurance Agency.
-He is also active in the community, serving as President and Director: Natick Center Associates, Board of Directors and Trustees: Middlesex Savings Bank, Corporator Middlesex Savings Bank.
+Artie Fair served as President and Treasurer of Fair & Yeager Insurance Agency for over 43 years.
+He is active in the community, serving as President and Director: Natick Center Associates, Board of Directors and Trustees: Middlesex Savings Bank, Corporator Middlesex Savings Bank.
 He has been a member of Natick Rotary Club since 1983, serving as President and Director, and the recipient of Rotary International's prestigious Paul Harris Fellow award.

 Michael is a life-long Natick resident.
-He is an owner of a real estate development company and has served on NSC's board of directors since 2007.
-Michael is active in the community and a long-time benefactor of NSC.
+He is an owner of a real estate development company and has served on NSC's Board of Directors since 2007.

 Steve is a lecturer, team coach and glass artist all in one.
 After 16 years with Fidelity Investments, Steve retired and has launched his second set of careers.